-2 cups fine semolina flour
+2 cups fine semolina (pasta) flour or strong bread flour

 3 cups all purpose flour

-2 teaspoon instant dry yeast
+1 tablespoon instant dry yeast

 2 teaspoons salt

-1/2 teaspoon ground white pepper (optional)
+1/2 -1 teaspoon ground pepper (optional)

-3 ½ or more cups spring water
+3 ½ or more cups water

-Place flours, yeast and spices in a large bowl and mix well with a spatula.
+For a powerful hand-held mixer: Place flours, yeast and spices in a large bowl and mix well with a spatula.
 Make a well in the center and add 3 1/2 cups water.
 Use the spatula to incorporate the liquid.
 With a hand-held mixer fitted with dough hooks work the mixture for 1-2 minutes.
 Let stand for 15 minutes.
 Work again with the hand-held mixer for 5 minutes or more, occasionally stopping to turn over the dough with a large spatula.

 Lightly oil a large transparent or semi-transparent bowl, as well as a piece of plastic wrap.
 Shape the dough into a ball and transfer to the oiled bowl.
 Trace a line on the outside of the bowl to monitor the dough’s expansion.
-Cover with the oiled plastic wrap and let rise until double its original volume: 1 1/2 -2 hours or more.
+Cover with the oiled plastic wrap and let rise until double its original volume: 1 1/2 hours or more.

 (When the dough has expanded to about 1 1/2 times its size you may transfer the bowl with the dough to the refrigerator, and leave it overnight and up to 24 hours.
 It will continue to rise slowly.
-Before proceeding further, bring to room temperature).
+Before proceeding further, bring dough to room temperature).

 Place in baking dishes lined with parchment paper, cover with the oiled plastic wrap and let it rise for another 30 minutes —it won’t rise much.
 If you like, brash the surface with milk, and sprinkle with the sesame seeds.

 (At this point you can cut off pieces of dough, flatten them slightly, sprinkle with flour, wrap in parchment paper, seal in zip log bags and freeze.
 You can defrost and use later)

 Carefully take out the hot baking sheet, and lifting the parchment papers with the breads, slide them on the hot pan.
-With a wet baker’s razor or with a pair of kitchen scissors make 3 diagonal cuts in the surface of each loaf.
+With a wet baker’s razor or with a pair of kitchen scissors make diagonal cuts in the surface of each loaf.